civo/cli-rubygem/README.md

 ```

 #### Create a cluster
-You can create an instance by running `civo kubernetes create` with a cluster name parameter, as well as any options you provide:
+You can create a cluster by running `civo kubernetes create` with a cluster name parameter, as well as any options you provide:

 * `size` -  The size of nodes to create, from the current list of sizes  available at [`civo sizes`](#sizes).
 Defaults to `g2.medium`.
 * `nodes` -  The number of nodes to create (the master also acts as a node).